fioprotocol/fio-service-getexpdom/README.md

-# fio-burn-expired
+# fio-service-getexpdom

-Service to burn expired domains
+A service for burning expired FIO Domains.

 ## Environment variables